-- Air changes per hour.
-The only influence I could have on this sub-section is the number of extraction fans within Tŷ Crempog.
-Luckily for me, I used the naming convention within ISO 4157-1 as discussed in Naming Omnibus.
-This meant that as my components were named consistently, I could automatically extract the number of fans from my Electrical COBie using this Excel formula:
+- Infiltration Rate due to chimneys, flues, fans, PSVs (8).
+As I have two intermittent fans within Tŷ Crempog, I needed to capture their Information.
+Luckily for me, as I used the naming convention within ISO 4157-1 as discussed in Naming Omnibus, I could extract the number of fans from my Electrical COBie using this Excel formula:

 =COUNTIF(importrange(, “Component!A:A”), “*Fan*”)

-My calculations for SAP – Section 2 can be seen below:
+My SAP calculations for ventilation rate can be seen below:

 3 Heat Loss

-- Area of external elements.
-RdSAP included default U-values and areas for my door and windows.
+- Area of external elements (12).
+RdSAP included default areas for my door and windows.
 To be honest, these assumed values put me at a disadvantage as windows are calculated as a factor of floor area.
 Using my Door and Window Schedule, I know that I have ~12m² of windows.
 However, RdSAP‘s assumptions provide:

-- Average Heat loss.
-To calculate my average heat loss, I discovered two critical values.
-The U-value of my external floor (28a), and the U-value of my walls (29a) (D’uh).
-As I have solid brick walls with no insulation, I’ve had to use the (pitiful) U-value of 1.7W/m²K.
-Similarly, as I don’t know what’s under my floor, I have had to assume my ground floor is also uninsulated.
-From a quick test, insulating my external walls and floors would half my heat loss parameter (40).
-Clearly, a solution such as External Insulated Facade Systems (EIFS) will be worth considering.
+- Average Heat loss Parameter (40).
+To calculate average heat loss, I discovered that U-values are a critical factor (D’uh).
+As I have solid brick walls with no insulation, I’ve had to use the (pitiful) U-value of 1.55W/m²K.
+Similarly, as I don’t know what’s under my floor, or what specific windows are installed I have to use the default values provided.
+However, I do know what my front door is.
+As such, I was able to use 1.4W/m²K instead of the default of 3W/m²K.
+It seems that simply having this information available is half the battle.
+From a quick test, insulating my external walls and floors would half my heat loss.
+Clearly, upgrading external elements and solutions such as External Insulated Facade Systems (EIFS) will be worth considering.

-My calculations for SAP – Section 3 can be seen below:
+My SAP calculations for heat loss can be seen below:

 And there we have it.
-As I progress deeper into SAP using Tŷ Crempog‘s information model, I am beginning to discover what performance characteristics I can improve through refurbishment and retrofit works to Tŷ Crempog.
+As I progress deeper into SAP using Tŷ Crempog‘s information model, I am beginning to discover what properties I should consider when planning refurbishment works.
 Fantastic, PLQ 3.4 is progressing well!

 Operation and Maintenance